 Renters are leaving London and they’re choosing Slough

-Renters are moving out of London at the highest rate in over a decade.
+Tenants are leaving London at the highest rate in over a decade.
 With property costs in the capital still sky-high, more and more people are looking to the Commuter Belt as an affordable alternative.

-Surprisingly, a large percentage of those moving are continuing to rent rather than buy, In 2007, around 50% of London renters left to buy, a number that has now fallen to 21%.
+Surprisingly, a large percentage of those moving are continuing to rent rather than buy, In 2007, around 50% of London tenants left to buy, a number that has now fallen to 21%.

 Recently voted as the Top Place to Live and Work in the UK by Glassdoor, Slough is establishing itself as an affordable alternative to London.
 With excellent access to the capital, strong employment opportunities and the necessary residential supply to meet demand, Slough is the top hot spot within the Commuter Belt.